Boar–pig hybrid: In North America

 Suine hybrids, known as razorbacks, range throughout the United States and Canada as feral populations.
 Their genetic makeup varies widely from area to area, from being all-domestic to a mix of recent domestic with long-feral pigs that have partially reverted to wild traits to an interbreeding of both with wild boars that, as in Australia, were apparently imported for hunting during the colonial era and in the southern United States were definitely re-introduced from Russia for hunting as recently as the 1990s.
 Razorbacks have been hunted for sport for centuries.
 Because of their increasing numbers (at least 6 million in 2014, having approximately tripled since 1990), in more recent decades they have been hunted more programmatically to reduce their impact as an invasive species; they have become a pest animal responsible for significant agricultural and property damage and environmental harm, especially in the U.S. Deep South from Florida to Texas; The Southwestern Naturalist estimated about 2.6 million free-roaming porcines in Texas in 2013, which may cast doubt on the 6-million nationwide estimate.
 A 2014 Outdoor Alabama article termed them "wildlife enemy number one" in that state.
 They have become problematic even in cooler, forested northern states (and into Canada); a particular conservation problem is that they strip plant life in woodland areas of their berries and other nutrients needed by the native American black bear.
 Wisconsin, for example, imposes no hunting restrictions of any kind on them to promote their elimination.
 Only a few animals are large enough to prey on hybrid and feral pigs, and are too few in individual numbers to control their population.

-Free-ranging Eurasian pigs that have also been problematic in Hawaii, a U.S. state in the Pacific Ocean and far from the mainland, are apparently of all-domesticated stock (simply feral pigs, not hybrids) and were brought by early European visitors.
+Free-ranging Eurasian pigs that have also been problematic in Hawaii, a U.S. state in the Pacific Ocean and far from the mainland, are apparently of all-domesticated stock (simply feral pigs, not hybrids) and were initially brought by the islands' original Polynesian settlers, supplemented with introductions by early European visitors.

 In South America

 Domesticated pigs were introduced to the Americas and allowed to become feral from the 16th century onward, beginning with Christopher Columbus in the West Indies.
 Actual wild boars were introduced in the early 20th century into Uruguay, again for hunting, and have since spread into Brazil, where they have been deemed an invasive species since at least 1994, especially in Rio Grande do Sul, Santa Catarina, and São Paulo.
 Since 2005, Brazil has issued hunting licenses for hybrid and feral pigs, and expanded this hunting program in 2008.

-Unrelated, smaller, and entirely wild suids, known as peccaries or javelinas, range throughout Latin America into the U.S. Southwest, are native to western hemisphere, and are not pest animals, though they compete with resources with hybrid and feral pigs.
+Smaller and entirely wild pig-like ungulates known as peccaries or javelinas, which are somewhat related to pigs but classified in a separate family, range throughout Latin America into the U.S. Southwest, are native to the western hemisphere, and are not pest animals, though they compete for resources with hybrid and feral pigs.
 The dynamics between these populations are not yet well studied.
 Jaguars appear to prefer boar/pig over peccary prey when available.